 - Successful food producers, manufacturers, restaurants, industry associations and retailers are required to operate under a license agreement which defines the terms under which the Buy West Eat Best logo and marketing activities can be used.
 The 2023/24 fee for participation in the program is $348.48 (inc GST).
 Businesses will be invoiced annually to maintain membership in the program.

 The application form will contain a product list.
 This a list of those goods that a business wishes to promote using the Buy West Eat Best logo.
 The products must meet the criteria for usage of the logo.
 The product list will be maintained by Buy West Eat Best.
 If a business wishes to add to or remove products from the list, the Department of Primary Industries and Regional Development WA must be contacted, and any product added to the list must meet the appropriate criteria.

 Design, colour and size of logo

 The Buy West Eat Best logo must not be altered in terms of graphic proportions relating to the design.
-The logo can be used in black and white or green (PMS 361) and it may be altered in size to suit packaging or other marketing requirements.
+The logo can be used in black and white, or the colour Pantone 361 and it may be altered in size to suit packaging or other marketing requirements.

 Compliance with statutory obligations